Arabic hip-hop: Political and social influence

 Outside of the Arab World, artists focus on many of the same types of issues, but there is a stronger focus on issues associated with immigration and living as ethnic minorities.
 In France, for example, much of the "socially critical" music focuses on "migration related problems such as discrimination, xenophobia, and the problematic identities of young people of foreign descent."
 Furthermore, these artists deal with the government enforced impetus for assimilation "coupled with the age-old stereotypes rooted in colonial references and the stigma of the marginalized banlieue."

 Arabic hip-hop artists in the west, particularly Great Britain and North America, who also deal with racism and marginalization in their content, specifically mention an experience of "doubleness" – internal conflict between traditional and modern culture.
 For some rap and spoken word artists, hip-hop is seen as being true to both, due both to the rich Arabic poetic history and to the utility of hip-hop as a form of expression for marginalized or demonized communities.
 The poet Lawrence Joseph addresses the conflict explicitly in his poem "Sand Nigger".

 The view of mainstream America towards the Arab population, domestically and worldwide, and military intervention in the MENA region factor prominently in Arab-American hip-hop and other western forms.
 Certain artists from the Arab world approach the western viewpoint similarly, such as the Emirati group Desert Heat who rap in English specifically for the purpose of "educating" westerners on a realistic view of Arabic culture and history.

-On the other extreme, Mohammed Kamel Mostafa, whose father Abu Hamza al-Masri is in prison on terrorism charges, uses hip-hop to express solidarity with groups such as Hizbollah and Hamas, as well as to glorify violent Jihad.
-His message is different from other opposition rappers who have gained popularity in the genre insofar as he explicitly establishes his credentials by referencing his military skill and ability to cause violence.
+Israel-Palestine

+Within the Israel-Palestine conflict, rap and hip-hop have been used to describe oppression.
+Hip-hop has a history of representing youth culture and mirroring the political landscape of the conflict.

+Apart from DAM, other Arabic hip-hop artists have been vocal about the conflict as well, such as Shadia Mansour, Samar Tarek, and Mazen al Sayed.
+The focus of Palestinian representation of the conflict is more prevalent among Arab hip-hop artists.
+For more information, see Palestinian hip-hop.

+Palestinian artist Saint Levant has been vocal within his music and concerts about the conflict.
+Due to his immigration to the United States at a young age, his music blends Arabic, French, and English.
+His musical activism opens the doors to American audiences.
+The Palestinian struggle is also brought to the American stage by Macklemore's release of Hinds Hall, in which he declares his support for the Palestinian cause.

+Dutch hip-hop artists, such as Ismo, Lijpe, Appa, Josylvio and Fresku, have mentioned the conflict in their songs.
+Dutch-Moroccan rapper Ismo for example, who is also known as Ismail Houllich, released a track called "Free Palestina" in 2015.
+In this song he declares his support for Palestine.